 Half Day-$85.
 Main Gorge.
 9am, 2pm or 6pm.

 Full Day with lunch – $129.
 Upper and Main Gorge.

-Getting Ready: Your guide will provide an overview of the day and outfit you with the right equipment.
+Getting Ready: No experience necessary but you should be a solid swimmer and enthusiastic about this challenging adventure.
+Your guide will provide an overview of the day and outfit you with the right equipment.
 We’ll outfit you with a helmet, wetsuit, fins, lifejacket, booties and a riverboard.
 Everyone should be a solid swimmer and be in good physical condition.
 Guests must read and sign an acknowledgment of risk form before the trip.
 We’ll remind you that riverboarding is considered an extreme sport and we can’t guarantee your safety.
-While we have great safety record, you need to recognize that there are inherent dangers in whitewater, and that riverboarding involves a certain amount of risk.
+There are inherent dangers in whitewater adventures and riverboarding involves inherent risk.
 Having noted that, we start each trip with an orientation, safety talk, and practice the basics before running each section of whitewater as a team.

 Montana’s Best Whitewater: Just thirty miles west of Missoula and only a two hour drive from Couer d’Alene the Clark Fork River picks up speed and tumbles into the Alberton Gorge with rollicking Class 2,3 and 4 rapids and absolutely stunning canyon scenery.
 With its legendary rapids Fang, Tumbleweed and Boateater, the Alberton Gorge is the premier summer whitewater adventure in Montana.